jackmheller/modernDataAnalytics/README.md

 # Code

 This data contains a combination of python and cyper scripts.
 These will require running on a Neo4j database (it is set up to run locally).
-This means that outside of this code, you will need to create a new local database in Neo4j desktop and set it as instructed in
+This means that outside of this code, you will need to create a new local database in Neo4j desktop and set it as instructed in Neo4j_Python.ipynb.
+For simplicity of running and to limit copy and pasting, all cyper scripts are set up to run in a jupyter notebook.
+However, these could be copied into Neo4j to visualize some of these outputs.